Azure/MS-AMP-Examples/deit/README.md

 ```
 sh run.sh large amp
 ```
-## Train Deit-Large model with MS-AMP
+## Train DeiT-Large model with MS-AMP
 Run the following command to train a large DeiT model using MS-AMP.
 You can observe significant GPU memory saving using `nvidia-smi` compared with AMP.
 ```
 sh run.sh large msamp